Olga Sloutsker: World Class

 In 1993 Olga opened the first World Class fitness club in Moscow.
 In the first year, the sales of the Moscow club amounted to $3.7 million.

 In 1996 she bought the rights to the World Class brand and became the sole management company.

 In 2006 Alfa Capital Partners, an investment company, acquired a stake in the World Class chain (member of the Alfa Group).

 In 2006 Sloutsker founded another fitness chain FizKult (Russian: «ФизКульт»).
 In 2007 she merged World Class and FizKult with the "Reebok" and "Maxi-Sport" (Russian: «Рибок» and «Макси-спорт») fitness chains, which began operating under the World Class and FizKult brands.

 By 2007 she has already represented the entire Russian Fitness Group corporation, it included the fitness chains "Reebok" and "Maxi-sport".

 In 2013 Olga Sloutsker launched a new brand — World Class LITE (a lightweight version of World Class clubs with a focus on group programs and more affordable prices).

 World Class became the No.1 fitness club chain in terms of revenue in 2014 according to research by the marketing agency NeoAnalitics (Russian fitness services market: results of 2014, forecast to 2017).

 For 2018 World Class was part of the Top-10 fitness brands in the world.

 During the pandemic in 2020 World Class was included in the list of backbone companies of the Russian Federation and received support from the state.

 For 2002 the chain consisted of 9 clubs in Moscow, 1 in Ukraine and 1 in Kazakhstan.

 In 2018 the World Class Club opened in Georgia, and in 2015 – in Monaco, France.

 For 2020 the number of clubs was 52 owned and 51 franchised in Russia, also in Kazakhstan, Georgia, Kyrgyzstan, Monaco and Turkey.

 Over the years, the World Class chain has been included in the international ranking of the top 25 fitness clubs in the world Global 25.

 Biography

 Born in Leningrad.
 Mother was a doctor, father Sergey Berezovsky was a lawyer.

 As a child, she was professionally engaged in fencing, studied at the Lesgaft Academy of Physical Culture, from which she graduated in 1987.
 She is a master of sports in fencing.

 The ex–husband is Vladimir Sloutsker.
 They were married from 1990 to 2009.
 Two children — son Mikhail (born 1997) and daughter Anna (born 2003).
 After the divorce, the children stayed with Vladimir.

 In 2013 Olga had twins Maria and Ekaterina.

-Olga Sloutsker is in a relationship with Alexander Dyukov, chairman of the management board of Gazpromneft.